 Sally was relieved to find that the staff also took care of getting her home ready for her recovery and had arranged her physical therapy.
 “They really couldn’t have been better,” she said.

 Her first knee replacement allowed Sally to continue working “far longer than I would have been able to without it,” she said.
-Dr. Medlar successfully replaced Sally’s right knee in 2010, and she was again “thrilled with the results.”
+Her doctor successfully replaced Sally’s right knee in 2010, and she was again “thrilled with the results.”
 With the help of her husband, Paul, Sally continues to care for her young grandchildren several times a week.

 “I am so thankful for the Allegiance Joint Camp,” Sally said.
-“It has truly made a difference in my life, and Dr. Medlar has been a godsend for my family.”
+“It has truly made a difference in my life.”